 BMR must be changed for weight loss purposes

 The main reason this occurs may be partly because of a reduction in muscle mass.
 To overcome this problem, you have to do specific workouts.
-Squats, strength training, push-ups will help you maintain the Body Mass Index (BMI) to a particular level.
+Squats, strength training, and push-ups will help you maintain the Body Mass Index (BMI) to a particular level.

 BMR is important to keep your body healthy